3 people working on a computer

 Computer Support Specialist (CSS)

 The Computer Support Specialist (CSS) program at Cabrillo prepares students for a career in the field of computer technical support.
 Courses provide hands-on experience with computer hardware and software, basic networking and help desk concepts.
-Computer Support Specialist (CSS) program emphasizes communication skills, which are critical to success in this field.
+The program emphasizes communication skills, which are critical to success in this field.

-This program helps prepare students for CompTIA certification exams like the A+, Network+ and Security+.
+The CSS program helps prepare students for CompTIA certification exams like the A+, Network+ and Security+.
 CompTIA is the world's largest developer of vendor-neutral industry certification exams.
 Many employers value CompTIA certifications.
-Seventy-four percent of ICT managers say a CompTIA certification is an important factor in considering an employee for a promotion.
+CompTIA certifications are widely regarded as valuable credentials by managers and can play a significant role in promotion considerations within many organizations.

 Want to learn more?